Wafaaismail/Cool-Compiler-/README.md

   ![setup](https://i.ibb.co/DR7Xsrn/Capture.png)

-  * Now we should compile our project. right click on any file on gen folder then select "open in terminal" write in the terminal the following command:
+  * Now we should compile our project. right click on any file on gen folder then select "open in terminal". write in the terminal the following command:

    >javac Main.java CoolBaseListener.java CoolBaseVisitor.java CoolLexer.java CoolListener.java CoolParser.java CoolVisitor.java